RatihNurmalasari/3DPOC/README.md

 Description
 -----------

 Best Buy 3D WebGL POC is a modern project of web retail application that provides the 3D display that is implemented against Best Buy website pages.
 The 3D display of the product lets the user to see the detail of the product in 3D dimension.
 The functionality provided also lets the user to interact with the product interactively.
-It uses [three.js](https://github.com/mrdoob/three.js/) as the WebGL framework and [Collada](https://collada.org/) file as the model.
+It uses [three.js](https://github.com/mrdoob/three.js/) as the WebGL framework and [Collada](https://collada.org/) file as the model asset.

 Quick Start
 -----------